 The ghost town of Nelson, Nevada, which is located in Eldorado Canyon along Lake Mojave, is a quaint destination which offers the visitor a brief glimpse into the past.Continue Reading →

 Originally known as Blake, Goffs, CA is a small unincorporated community located off of Route 66 in the Mojave desert near the Piute Mountains.
 Originally named for Isaac Blake, builder of the Nevada Southern Railway, the town was named Goffs in 1902, when it served as a railway stop, and housing for the Santa Fe Railroad.

-Downeyville is an old mining camp and ghost town located in Nye County, Nevada.
+Downeyville Nevada is an old mining camp and ghost town located in Nye County, Nevada.
 In May 1877 silver-lead discoveries in the area caused a large influx of start up mining camps and development.
-Most of a local site, Ellsworth, made the journey to the yet to be named location.
-So many people made the trip, that frequently, they were greeted with no accommodations and would be forced to sleep outside or camp.
+Most people who came to the new and yet to be named town came from nearby Ellsworth.

 Located at 4947 feet above sea level, Marietta was formally established in 1877 near Teel’s Marsh and is now a ghost town in Mineral County, Nevada.
 F.M.
 “Borax” Smith a silver and gold prospector, found his place in the world, when he established a borax works in Teel’s Marsh in 1872.